 Luzerne County Man Indicted For Drug Trafficking And Firearms Offenses

-SCRANTON—The United States Attorney’s Office for the Middle District of Pennsylvania announced today that Brandon Diggs, age 28, of Kingston, Pennsylvania, was indicted on July 10, 2018, by a federal grand jury for drug trafficking and firearms offenses.
-The indictment was unsealed today following Diggs’ arraignment before United States District Court Judge Malachy E. Mannion.
-Diggs was detained pending trial.
+SCRANTON - The United States Attorney’s Office for the Middle District of Pennsylvania announced that William Heck, age 40, of Hazleton, Pennsylvania, was indicted on April 6, 2021, by a federal grand jury for drug trafficking and firearms offenses.

-The matter was investigated by the Bureau of alcohol, Tobacco, Firearms, and Explosives (ATF) and the Kingston Police.
-Assistant U.S. Attorney Francis P. Sempa is prosecuting the case.
+The case was investigated by the FBI Safe Streets Task Force and the Pennsylvania State Police.
+Assistant United States Attorney Robert J. O’Hara is prosecuting the case.

 Indictments and Criminal Informations are only allegations.
 All persons charged are presumed to be innocent unless and until found guilty in court.